 - Keep systems running longer hours, 24/7 if possible, to enhance air exchanges in the building space.

 Some of the above recommendations are based on the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) Guidance for Building Operations During the COVID-19 Pandemic.
+OSHA has also issued updated non-binding guidance recommending improving ventilation in indoor workplaces, and providing a list of strategies tor doing so.
 A CAA should involve its Facilities Manager or Building Supervisor to review these ASHRAE guidelines on ventilation recommendations.
 CAAs that rent space should also consult their lease agreements and discuss these suggestions with their landlord.

 Maybe.
 Your CAA should consult state and local policy, requirements, and orders in your area to determine if any such social distancing mandate applies or is recommended.
 If so, consult applicable public health authorities’ guidance when planning how best to socially distance in the workplace.
 Whether required or not, there are a number of ways to encourage social distancing to try and limit the spread of COVID-19.
-CDC guidance can help employers planning to reopen think through specific workplace social distancing strategies to implement.
+CDC guidance can help employers operating in-person workplaces think through specific workplace social distancing strategies to implement.
 These may include:

 - Staggering schedules and work shifts to limit the number of employees in the workplace at any one time.